HaiKamDesu/BBCF-Combo-FlowTree/README.md

 The combo tables can now pull rows straight from a published Google Sheet (or any CSV endpoint) instead of hard-coding the full `rows` array in `combo-sections.json`.

 1. Publish or share your sheet and copy a CSV export URL (for Google Sheets this usually ends with `export?format=csv`).
+Standard
+   "view" links like `https://docs.google.com/spreadsheets/d/<id>/edit#gid=0` also work—the page will convert them to the CSV export endpoint automatically.
 2. Update `combo-spreadsheet-source.json`:

    ```json